dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 It is understood that those who have magical powers, whether from arcane or divine sources, have a full understanding of the Art, and it flows from them naturally.
 Therefore, there’s no need for rest periods to restore magical capabilities, no spell components, or any other devices to be able to perform magical feats.

 There is no need for spell casters to memorize or pre-select spells.
 The system also has a base mechanism that allows the players to create their own spells.
-You will find a list of spells below that will give you a good idea on what can be done with this flexible system.
+However, very complete spell lists have been included here, which can give you a good idea on what can be done with this flexible system.

 When a spell is cast, no other action can be performed, not even moving, as casting a spell takes all the effort and concentration from the spell caster.
 Only one spell per combat round can be cast.

-Magic works as a sudden opening of the divine gates of power intrinsic in all creatures.
+Magic works as a sudden opening of the divine channels of power intrinsic in all creatures.
 Sustaining the flow of that magical power for extended periods would kill any creature, no matter how powerful.
 Due to this, all magic spells have very short duration, relatively speaking, with only the most powerful creatures and a few select individuals being able to cast spells that last more than half a minute.

 ### Spellcasters relationship with magic

 Magic has deep links to the deities that rule over the known universe.
-They use creatures of the world as a channel to extend their power and domain throughout the planes of existence.
-Each principal deity is directly linked to a magic field.
+These deities use the creatures of the physical realm as a channel to extend their power and domain throughout the planes of existence.
+Each magic field is inextricably linked to a deity.

 #### Priests